Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Boise State's games this season have gone over 51.5 points three of seven times.

-- Colorado State has not yet combined with its opponents to score more than 51.5 points in a game this season.
+- The two teams combine to score 54 points per game, 2.5 more than the over/under in this contest.

-- Saturday's total is 2.5 points lower than the two team's combined 54 points per game average.
+- This contest's over/under is 9.0 points more than the 42.5 these two squads combine to surrender per game this season.

-- The 42.5 combined points per game that these two squads have allowed this season are 9.0 fewer than the 51.5 over/under in this contest.

-- The Broncos and their opponents have scored an average of 60.4 points per game in 2021, 8.9 more than Saturday's total.
+- Broncos games this season feature an average total of 60.4 points, a number 8.9 points higher than Saturday's over/under.

-- The 51.5 total in this game is 1.1 points higher than the 50.4 average total in Rams games this season.

 Boise State Stats and Trends